 Yay!
 Olaf is pretty cool to make (pun intended).
 The trickiest part are those skinny eyebrows that we cut via hand.
 We end up working with such tiny features that we do wonder if we should get jeweller’s goggles sometimes!
 To finish his look Olaf gets a wide toothy grin, big excited eyes and a cute carrot nose to finish.

 Of course would it even be a Frozen cake without Elsa?
-We nestled her on top with Olaf having fun in the snow.
+She is featured on top with Olaf having fun in the snow.
 We are totally loving Elsa’s hair on this cake too.
 We experimented with a few different ways to give her a dramatic side braid.
 First we sketched out ideas and then tested some.
 We settled on the final version because we thought the chunkiness of it looked cartoon-like and fun.

 Elsa’s outfit was somewhat simplified as we thought that would lend well with the overall look of the cake.
 We definitely had to keep her cool train though.
 We angled it to sit a little to the side.
 What’s the point of a train if you can’t see it right?